kartgoel/HydraDocumentation/docs/hydraKeeper.rst

 hydra_keeper
 ===========

-This file uses the report from Hydra Predict to evaluate whether to keep the plot and moves it to its respective output location.
+This file uses the report from hydra_predict to evaluate whether to keep the plot and moves it to its respective output location.

 .. code-block:: python